 Any update to content in the Awards and Grants area is set by default to create a new version and require moderation (approval) before it will be visible.
 Although the content editor sees changes, they are not immediately published when the Save button is clicked.
 The system puts the update in a “pending” mode, and takes no further action until the revision information is reset.

 We recently made some changes so that you can moderate your own awards, grants, and scholarship updates.
 You will need to moderate your revision(s) to make them viewable to the public.
-(And there are still some automatic backend changes that have to happen overnight, or you can ask ITTS to run Cron on the site if you need immediate results.)
+There are still some automatic backend changes that have to happen overnight, or you can ask ITTS to run Cron on the site if you need immediate results.

 How-to-Moderate Updates to Awards & Grants During Editing

 - First make your changes.

 - Before saving, scroll down to the Revision information tab at the lower left.

 - Fill out the Revision log message field so that you will be reminded of what you have changed, for example: Added 2018 winners or Updated sponsor information.

 - Click Save.
 Sometimes this screen takes a minute to process, so be patient.
 If you get a 503 Error, it just means it timed out.
 Use your back button, and try again in 10-15 minutes.